aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/pdfsaveoptions/emfrendersetting/_index.md

 ### Remarks

 EMF metafiles identified as "EMF+ Dual" can contain both EMF+ records and EMF records.
 Either type of record can be used to render the image, only EMF+ records, or only EMF records.
-When EmfPlusPrefer is set, then EMF+ records will be parsed while rendering to pdf, otherwise only EMF records will be parsed.
-Default value is EmfOnly.
+When !:EmfRenderSetting.EmfPlusPrefer is set, then EMF+ records will be parsed while rendering to pdf, otherwise only EMF records will be parsed.
+Default value is !:EmfRenderSetting.EmfOnly.

 ### See Also